 But they sure can jump!
 From a standing start, adult Elands can jump 8 feet (2.5 meters), and juveniles can jump even further (nearly 10 feet/ 3 meters).

 If you ever get the chance to get close to a herd of Common Eland, you will hear a unique clicking noise.
-It’s believed that this is caused by the sides of their hooves separating and clicking back together as they walk.
+It’s believed this is caused by the sides of their hooves separating and clicking back together as they walk.
 It can be heard from quite a distance, and may even serve as some form of communication.

 Because of their docile nature and their ability to survive on limited water, the Common Eland has become domesticated in parts of Africa.